 These best practices reflect recommendations shared by a cross-functional team of seasoned Lookers.
-These insights come from years of experience working with Looker customers from implementation to long-term success.
-The practices are written to work for most users and situations, but as always use best judgment when implementing.
+These insights come from years of experience working with Looker customers, from implementation to long-term success.
+The practices are written to work for most users and situations, but — as always — use your best judgment when implementing them.

-- Set up user authentication, using either Looker's native username/password option or, preferably, using a more robust authentication mechanism like 2FA, LDAP, Google OAuth, or SAML.
+- Set up user authentication, either using Looker's native username/password option or, preferably, using a more robust authentication mechanism like 2FA, LDAP, Google OAuth, or SAML.
 These methods are mutually exclusive and vary in security level.
-Google Oauth, for example, allows anyone in your email domain to log into Looker.
+Google Oauth, for example, allows anyone in your email domain to log in to Looker.

-- Use the access_filter parameter, in conjunction with user attributes, for applying row-level data security by user or user group.
+access_filterparameter, in conjunction with user attributes, for applying row-level data security by user or user group.

-Implement the appropriate type of Looker system based on the access controls you need to support.
+Implement the appropriate type of Looker system based on the access controls you need to support:

 - Closed System: This system completely separates content across groups, preventing users from different groups from even knowing about the others.
 A closed system is best for multi-tenant Looker installations.
 Please make sure to read the closed system documentation page before pursuing this option.
 Once a closed system is enabled, it is difficult to change Folder Management access.
 This documentation page provides more information about enabling a setup for a Looker instance.

 Check out our documentation for more information on Looker Access Control and Permission Management or on Designing and Configuring a System of Access Levels.